-BIOL-2400-General Microbiology-4.00 credit hours
+BIOL-2400 - General Microbiology - 4.00 credit hours

-Prerequisite: BIOL-1000

-(formerly BIO 240) An introduction to the study of bacteria and other microorganisms emphasizing the interrelationships of their anatomy, physiology, and biochemistry to their roles in the living environment.
+Prerequisite: BIOL-1000 with grade C or better (formerly BIO 240) An introduction to the study of bacteria and other microorganisms emphasizing the interrelationships of their anatomy, physiology, and biochemistry to their roles in the living environment.
 Designed to meet the requirements of the science major and preprofessional student.
 (6 contact hrs)

-BIOL-2540-Biotechnology-4.00 credit hours
+BIOL-2540 - Biotechnology - 4.00 credit hours

-Prerequisite: BIOL-1000 with grade C or better (formerly BTC 254) This lecture and laboratory course studies the use of DNA, RNA and proteins to improve the quality of life.
+Prerequisite: BIOL-1000 with grade C or better (formerly BTEC-2540) This lecture and laboratory course studies the use of DNA, RNA and proteins to improve the quality of life.
 Designed for students interested in pursuing careers such as biotechnology, biochemistry, medicine, and pharmacy.
-(4 contact hrs)
+(4 contact hrs) Center Campus.

-BIOL-2710-Human Physiological Anatomy-6.00 credit hours
+BIOL-2710 - Human Physiological Anatomy - 6.00 credit hours